 Q: How do I rent pavilions for picnics and facility rooms for parties?

-A: There are a variety of park pavilions and facility rooms available to rent for picnics, parties and special events.
+A: There are a variety of park pavilions and facility rooms available to rent.
 The prices and capacities vary depending on location.
-Call 480-782-2727 or 480-782-2900 for more rental information.
+Please call 480-782-2727 or 480-782-2900 for more rental information.
 To rent a pavilion online click here.